AyeshaLiza/Event-Management/README.md

 ans: 3
 description: from the nums array num iterates over the elemnts inside the array. it checks if the current num is truthy meaning not equal to 0 , the count variable increases by 1. so it will get 3.

+--------------/////Features & functionalities in the website/////------------
+Features:
+1. the website is about an educational event management website
+2. speciality of this website is adding Registration form, log in form, private route setup which opens upon getting user info.
+3. Login through Google signup is an extra feature here.

+Functionality:
+1. whole website is developed using vite & react.
+Various features of react is used to add various features in the website.
+2. special funcrionality added in the website is FIrebase Authentication Method.
+Its a popular authentication tool providing website builders to authenticate user info.
+3. Using firebase authentication tool, the user bahaviour can be detected. if an user in not logged in the website , he doesnt get access to private routes like seeing service details, or event details, or booking info. in this case user is redirected to the log in page. here is a chance of doing  google sign in to ease the user experience.

+4. Variety of react features are used to add extra functionality in the website which made it user friendly.